 What Breed of Chicken Is Most Heat Tolerant?

-The Leghorn is widely accepted as the most heat-tolerant breed due to its large comb, light body, and active nature.
+The Leghorn is widely accepted as the most heat-tolerant breed available at standard hatcheries due to its large comb, light body, and active nature.
+Globally, the Egyptian Fayoumi and other landrace breeds may have superior genetics, but Leghorns are the most accessible option for backyard keepers.

 Which Breed Is the Most Heat Resistant?